 How does your succulent garden grow?
 Whether you cultivate a pretty little dish garden, a rustic log planter overflowing with succulents, or a trio of concrete planters with large fleshy-leafed specimens, succulents have never been more trendy than now.
-The wide range of succulent colors, textures, and forms provide gardeners with a myriad of ways to update fairy gardens, living wreaths, and vertical planters.
-Learn about nine succulents that you can add to any sunny window as a low-maintenance houseplant option.
+The wide range of succulent colors, textures, and forms provide gardeners with myriad ways to update fairy gardens, living wreaths, and vertical planters.

 01 of 09